halfminami/visual-sorting-algorithm/README.md

 # make sorting visual
-This visualises sorting algorithms like many other examples found when googling gif of sorts.
+This visualizes sorting algorithms like many other examples found when googling gif of sorts.

 # how to add sort
 ## in `sortfunc.ts`